 Acquire Legacy Media.
 Some journalists agreed to explore the feasibility of having independent journalists acquire a legacy media outlet.
 The goal is to improve the quality of local news by changing the mission from just making money to enrich for-profit companies to supporting and sustaining journalism and community information, more in line with parts of the independent journalism ecosystem.

-To see more details about the main themes explored at Pocantico, please read the report and peruse the notes from the breakout session in the appendices.
-For more details on the action items, please see Appendix ?
+To see more details about the main themes explored at Pocantico, read the report and peruse the notes from the breakout session in the appendices.
+For more details on the action items, see Appendix ?

-As a start, a small committee of those who attended the gathering at Pocantico agreed to monitor progress and steward these efforts.
+A small committee of those who attended the gathering at Pocantico agreed to monitor progress and steward these efforts.
 They are Iván Román, communications consultant and former executive director of the National Association of Hispanic Journalists; Linda Jue, Executive Director and Editor of the G.W.
 Williams Center for Independent Journalism; and Kevin Davis of MakingNews.biz, former executive director of the Investigative News Network (INN).

 The group of journalists and volunteers who will move forward on these action items is sure to grow as more of us facing the challenge to strengthen the independent journalism needed to serve our communities and a healthy democracy agree to do our part.

-Conversations that began at Pocantico will continue with more people in independent journalism who will want to do their part to strengthen the sector, and with the many who are already involved in setting a path toward its resilience.
+Actions

+Note: I suggest moving this section out of the executive summary.
+While it adds more detail, it is largely redundant.
+Not sure about its placement.

 As the work and the dialogue moves forward on many fronts, the Pocantico participants committed to seeing through the following action steps.

 --Convene ALL Independent News Media